-Apoptosis is a cell suicide mechanism that enables metazoans to control cell number in tissues and to eliminate individual cells that threaten the animal's survival.
-Certain cells have unique sensors, termed DR (Death Receptors), on their surface which detect the presence of extracellular death signals and, in response, they rapidly ignite the cell's intrinsic apoptosis machinery.
-Death Receptors belong to the TNF (Tumor Necrosis Factor) gene superfamily and generally can have several functions other than initiating apoptosis.
+Death receptors signaling and modulation are highly complex processes that are a part of apoptosis, or programmed cell death.
+Certain cells have unique sensors, termed Death Receptors (DRs), on their surface which detect the presence of extracellular death signals and, in response, rapidly ignite the cell's intrinsic apoptosis machinery.
+The Death Receptors belong to the TNF (Tumor Necrosis Factor) gene superfamily and generally will have several functions other than initiating apoptosis.
 Eight members of the Death Receptor family have been characterized so far:

 - TNFR1 (Tumor Necrosis Factor Receptor-1) also known as DR1, CD120a, p55 and p60